Creating Inclusive Workplaces

 Building an Inclusive Culture

 Employees represent an organization and work as a team to help achieve its mission.
 Organizations share information, such as objectives and values, to build a united workforce that focuses their efforts on one common goal.
-To ensure that a workplace culture supports the inclusion of people with disabilities, diversity, including disability diversity, must be included as a corporate value.
+To ensure that a workplace culture supports the inclusion of people with disabilities, diversity, including disability diversity, must be included as an organization-wide value.

-If you would like to take a deeper dive into the working of building a disability-inclusive workplace culture, the resources below will offer additional insights to help.
+If you would like to take a deeper dive into the working of building a disability-inclusive workplace culture, these resources offer additional insights to help:

 The National Alliance on Mental Illness (NAMI) states that one in five American adults experience a mental health condition each year.
 Yet, mental illness is one of the most misunderstood disabilities.
-EARN’s Mental Health Toolkit: Resources for Fostering a Mentally Health Workplace provides information on strategies that help employers foster a mental health friendly workplace.
-Read Lead the Way: Merck’s Inclusive Business Culture to learn how one employer was able to reduce the stigma of mental health at work.
+EARN’s Workplace Mental Health Toolkit provides information on strategies that help employers foster a mental health friendly workplace, as does the Mentally Healthy Workplaces Checklist.
+Read Lead the Way: Merck’s Inclusive Business Culture to learn how one employer was able to reduce stigma related to discussing mental health conditions at work.

 Workplace culture is cultivated each day that your employees are working together.
 These everyday interactions, including social interactions, are informed by each employee’s individual choices.
 All your employees should have access to the information they need to make good choices when interacting with their colleagues with disabilities.
-Read about disability etiquette guidelines to learn more about interacting with people with disabilities in the workplace, including the use of person-first language.
+Read about disability etiquette guidelines to learn more about interacting with people with disabilities in the workplace, including the use of person-first and identity-first language.
+For more information, take the Working Together online training.

-EARN additionally has resources specific to supporting different populations of workers.
+EARN also has resources specific to supporting different populations of workers.
 For example, many organizations are working to increase the inclusion of autistic people and other neurodiverse people in their workforces.
-Learn more about Neurodiversity in the Workplace programs, or find out how to develop this type of program in you organization by reading Neurodiversity Inclusion: Checklist for Organizational Success.
+Learn more about neurodiversity in the workplace, or find out how to develop this type of program in you organization by reading Neurodiversity Inclusion: Checklist for Organizational Success.
+For information on supporting multiply marginalized workers, visit Disability and Diversity at Work or read the Intersectionality in the Workplace research-to-practice brief.

 Many people, often due to a lack of experience, may be unsure of the skills and abilities people with disabilities offer.
 Therefore, provide information about moving past any assumptions.
 Events, such as participation in National Disability Employment Awareness Month (NDEAM), can help your organization understand the contributions from people with disabilities.